MicrosoftDocs/azure-docs/articles/search/search-get-started-text.md

 ---
 title: 'Quickstart: Use Azure SDKs'
 titleSuffix: Azure Cognitive Search
-description: "Learn how to create, load, and query a search index using the Azure SDKs for .NET, Python, Java, and JavaScript."
+description: "Create, load, and query a search index using the Azure SDKs for .NET, Python, Java, and JavaScript."
 manager: nitinme
 author: HeidiSteen
 ms.author: heidist
 ms.service: cognitive-search
-ms.devlang: csharp
 ms.topic: quickstart
-ms.date: 01/27/2023
+ms.date: 06/09/2023
-ms.custom: devx-track-csharp, mode-api, devx-track-dotnet
 ---

 # Quickstart: Create a search index using the Azure SDKs

 Learn how to use the **Azure.Search.Documents** client library in the Azure SDKs to create, load, and query a search index using sample data.